 If your current website is not responsive, you should consider the potential downside to this.
-Over the last year, the percentage of traffic to websites via mobile devices has increased by 78%.
-As of quarter one of 2013, nearly 25% of all website traffic is derived from mobile devices.
-If your website is not mobile friendly or compatible, you are potentially losing out on 1 out of every 4 consumers.
-2013 has been called the Year of Responsive Web Design.
+As of quarter four of 2018, over 47% of all website traffic was derived from mobile devices.
+Additionally, 52% of consumers search for a company’s website via their mobile device.
+If your website is not mobile friendly or compatible, you are potentially losing out on 2 out of every 4 consumers.

 Another feature, though not quite as new, is Content Management System Websites (CMS).
 These websites use a platform that allows the owner to easily make changes to the website without any software – just an internet browser.
 The days of relying on your web developer to make every little change to your website are over, which is great news.
 This means keeping your website fresh and up to date with current information is easier than ever.